-Sleeping problems can lead to a number of other health issues and turning to doctors for help is crucial for maintaining overall health.
+Sleeping problems can lead to a number of other health issues and getting professional help is crucial for maintaining overall health.

 Sleeping pills are addictive.

-Hence, many patients are looking for a more natural solution.
+This is why many patients are looking for another solution.

 I’ve been having sleeping problems myself for nearly a decade.

-I am a very light sleeper naturally, and every little sound wakes me up.
+I am naturally a very light sleeper and every little sound wakes me up.
 Sometimes, I toss and turn in my bed for hours.
-Needless to say, this can be exhausting and frustrating.
+This can be exhausting and frustrating.

-I can’t even remember when was the last time I slept through an entire night without waking up at least once… Unless I take a few puffs before going to bed.
+I can’t even remember the last time I slept through an entire night without waking up at least once… unless I take a few puffs before going to bed.
 Then I sleep like a baby.

-So, why should we take addictive medication when there is an all-natural solution for a good night sleep?
+So, why should we take addictive medication when there is gentler solution for a good night sleep?

 Here’s what science says on marijuana and sleep

-Most patients reported that they fell asleep faster and easier, without waking up at night.
+Most patients reported that they fell asleep faster and easier, and didn’t wake up during the night.

-Their time to falling asleep has also reduced, on average, for an hour.
+The time it took them to fall asleep was reduced, on average, by an hour.